-Find the type of iris you wish to know about, from small bulbs to the large corms of German Iris.
+Find the type of iris you wish to know about, from small bulbs of the Reticulatas to the large rhizomesÂ of German Iris.

 Iris Plant: Reticulata

 Good plant for rock garden, and the flowers are sweetly fragrant.
 Named for the fact that their bulbs have a netted look to them (reticulata means a fish net, netted, or a network in Latin)

-requires a sunny situation that drains well; Soil needs to stay relatively dry in summerÂ during a dormant period.
+Requires a sunny situation that drains well; Soil needs to stay relatively dry in summerÂ during a dormant period.

 Dutch and Spanish iris, Iris Xiphium